timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 The sharder uses the request path to determine for which `ClusterRing` the object should be assigned.
 The `namespaceSelector` of the webhook configuration is copied from the `ClusterRing` specification.
 If a `namespaceSelector` is configured neither in the `ClusterRing` nor the global sharder configuration, it defaults to excluding the `kube-system` and `sharding-system` namespaces.
-This is done, to ensure the webhook doesn't interfere with the management of the cluster's system components and the sharder components themselves.
+This ensures the webhook does not interfere with managing the cluster's system and sharder components.
-Additionally, an `objectSelector` is added that selects only unassigned objects of the ring, i.e., objects that don't carry the ring-specific `shard` label.
+Additionally, an `objectSelector` selects only unassigned objects of the ring, i.e., objects that do not carry the ring-specific `shard` label.
-This ensures that the webhook is only requested when a label change is actually needed and not for all requests.
+With this, the webhook is only requested when a label change is needed and not for all requests.
-With this, the impact on API request latency is limited to the minimum.
+With this, the impact on API request latency is minimal.

 Furthermore, the sharder is deployed with multiple replicas.
-As usual, it performs leader election to determine a single active instance that should run the controllers to prevent conflict actions in concurrent reconciliations.
+It performs a leader election to determine a single active instance that should run the controllers to prevent conflict actions in concurrent reconciliations.
-However, as webhook handlers are never called concurrently, it is safe to execute them in all instances even if they are not the elected leader.
+However, as webhook handlers are never called concurrently for the same object, executing them in all instances is safe, even if they are not the elected leader.
-With this, the sharder webhook is highly-available.
+With this, the sharder webhook is highly available.
 Problems in communicating with the sharder or executing the webhook handler should not cause API requests for sharded resources to hang or fail.
 Hence, the webhook configuration sets a short timeout and instructs the API server to ignore failures in calling the webhook.
 For managing the webhook server's certificate and populating the certificate bundle in the webhook configuration, the sharder relies on cert-manager [@certmanagerdocs] per default by adding the `cert-manager.io/inject-ca-from` annotation.